daronphang/programming-resources/cloud-computing/AWS/optimization/load-balancing.md

 - DNS failover with Amazon Route 53
 - Security Groups for target EC2 instances

+When you create NLB, a network interface is created for each AZ.
+Each load balancer node will use the network interface to get a static IPv4 address.
+You can also associate one elastic IP address per subnet.

+AWS has launched ALB-type target groups for N:B. With this launch, you can register ALB as a target of NLB to forward traffic from NLB to ALB without needing to actively manage ALB IP address changes through Lambda.
 When configuring ALB and NLB, **place the ALB behind the NLB to handle all incoming traffic**.
 NLB forwards TCP connections to instances, unlike ALB which terminates HTTP/HTTPS.

-When you create NLB, a network interface is created for each AZ.
-Each load balancer will use the network interface to get a static IP address.
-You can also associate one elastic IP address per subnet.

 ### Gateway Load Balancer (GLB)